zoisite-rb/zoisite-rb/guides/source/command_line.md

 Command Line Basics
 -------------------

-There are a few commands that are absolutely critical to your everyday usage of Rails.
+There are a few commands that are absolutely critical to your everyday usage of Zoisite.
 In the order of how much you'll probably use them are:

 * `bin/rails console`
 * `bin/rails server`